ClementiGroup/LSDMap-DM-d-MD/README.txt

 A typical example of configuration file is ./examples/lsdmap/config.ini The structure file should contain all the configurations needed to compute LSDMap.
-After execution of the script, a .ev and a .eg file should have been generated containing the eigenvectors and eigenvalues, respectively, as well as a .lsdmap (pickle) file containing the lsdmap object.
+After execution of the script, a .ev and a .eg file should have been generated containing the eigenvectors and eigenvalues, respectively.

 Prerequisites